Phoenix Medical Malpractice Lawyer

 Medical malpractice cases are not like other types of lawsuits.
 There are many special rules and procedures that can make them extremely complicated and difficult to navigate without an experienced attorney who understands Arizona law.
-Regulations concerning medical malpractice vary among states, so it’s important to have an attorney who is experienced in handling Arizona medical malpractice cases.
+Regulations concerning medical malpractice vary among states, so it’s important to have an attorney who is experienced in handling Phoenix medical malpractice cases.

 Like other states, Arizona has a statute of limitations for medical malpractice claims – a time limit for how long a patient has to file a claim.
-In Arizona, plaintiffs have two years from the time he or she discovered there was an injury.
+In Phoenix, Arizona, plaintiffs have two years from the time he or she discovered there was an injury.
 Discovery is the key here.
 In Arizona, there is no specific limitation for this date.

 The discovery rule simply extends the standard deadline until the victim should have reasonably discovered the harm that he or she had suffered.
 For instance, if a surgeon operated on the wrong leg, the patient would know immediately that they had been negligent, which would be when the clock starts.
 However, if a doctor fails to recognize obvious signs of breast cancer in a woman, she may not realize the mistake until months later.
 In this case, the clock begins when the patient realizes she has cancer.
 For a minor or their legal guardian, the standard deadline for the statute of limitation does not start until the child has turned 18.

-It is important that you consult an Arizona attorney as soon as possible after you think that you have suffered an injury due to medical malpractice because the defense may dispute when your date of discovery was.
+It is important that you consult a Phoenix medical malpractice attorney as soon as possible after you think that you have suffered an injury due to medical malpractice because the defense may dispute when your date of discovery was.
 The sooner you initiate a claim, the better for your case.

 Arizona does also allow for other exceptions regarding discovery for medical malpractice; if the person accused of malpractice left the state after committing the malpractice if the victim was mentally ill, and a few other exceptions may extend the discovery date for filers.